 The more expensive route is through the courts; filing a foreclosure lawsuit.
 Michigan mortgage companies rarely go this route.

-Michigan foreclosure law changed in 2009, in favor of consumers.
+, in favor of consumers.
 That law expired at the end of June, 2013.

 Instead of just putting the foreclosure notice in the Legal News for four consecutive weeks, and posting a copy of same on your home, first, Michigan mortgage companies had to tell you that you had 14 days to request a modification.